Masooda: Plot

 Rizwan suggests that a ritual should be performed on Nazia and that would need a man related by blood to her, revealing to Neelam and Gopi that a spirit is trying to possess Nazia.
 Neelam seeks Abdul but he demands money for attending to their needs.
-Rizwan visits Nazia and Neelam at their apartment and suspects that something is amiss in the building behind the apartment due to which tours around the place and spots a spirit of the mysterious woman.
+Rizwan visits Nazia and Neelam at their apartment and suspects that something is amiss in the building behind the apartment.
+When he looks around the place he spots a spirit of the mysterious woman.
 From Neelam, Rizwan perceives that tenants often use the path through the building due to road blockage.
-Upon being asked by Rizwan, Gopi inquires land dealers to learn that a woman, Masooda Bi was murdered in that building in 1991 by her husband Khaja and the latter was not found.
-Mir, Khaja's elder brother arrived seeking the property but left when the Police tried to implicate him in the case.
+Upon being asked by Rizwan, Gopi inquires land dealers to learn that a woman, Masooda Bi, was murdered in that building in 1991 by her husband Khaja and the latter was not found.
+Mir, Khaja's elder brother, arrived seeking the property but left when the Police tried to implicate him in the case.
 Masooda's corpse, which was buried was also taken away and has not been found.
-Rizwan informs Neelam that the bracelet, Nazia wears is of the ghost which caused it to impose its control on her.
+Rizwan informs Neelam that the bracelet Nazia wears is of the ghost which caused it to impose its control on her.
 She apparently found the bracelet in the building where Masooda was murdered.
 However, as it is dangerous to remove the bracelet now, Rizwan suggests to let it be until the right time comes.
-Gopi ignores a trip to Goa with Mini for succouring Neelam and Nazia straining his relationship with her while Nazia, under the control of spirit stabs Gopi leaving him terrorized.
-Upon being compelled by his concerned friend, Gopi refuses to help Neelam, making her all alone.
-However, Gopi soon realizes his mistake and decides to help them nevertheless what happens.
-He meets Abdul but the latter demands 50,000 INR for attending the ritual and also accuses Gopi of having an affair with Neelam causing the former to physically assault him.
+Gopi ignores a trip to Goa with Mini to succour Neelam and Nazia, straining his relationship with her while Nazia, under the control of spirit, stabs Gopi leaving him terrorized.
+Upon being compelled by his concerned friend, Gopi refuses to help Neelam, leaving her all alone.
+However, Gopi soon realizes his mistake and decides to help them nevertheless.
+He meets Abdul but the latter demands 50,000 INR for attending the ritual and also accuses Gopi of having an affair with Neelam, causing the former to physically assault him.